How to Start Training Sprinting: a 3-Step Plan

 Doing this can help build the connective tissue tolerance needed as well as teach your body how to move quickly.

-After this, I would recommend you add the following two exercises:
+Afterward, I would recommend you add the below two exercises.

 Step 3: Building running intensity